Mostafa-Elnagar/brand-reputation-data-platform/README.md

   - DynamoDB `lambda_run_logs` table allows you to query history per subreddit and environment, order by `sk` for time ordering, and audit ingestion coverage.
   - DynamoDB `glue_ingestion_metrics` table stores per-run and per-subreddit Glue job metrics.

-This design keeps the ingestion pipeline modular, observable, and aligned with a staged Terraform layout, making it easier to extend later (e.g., sentiment analysis, augmented zone loading) without changing the existing contracts.
+This design keeps the ingestion pipeline modular, observable, and aligned with a staged Terraform layout, making it easier to extend later (e.g., sentiment analysis, Silver/Gold layer processing) without changing the existing contracts.